leerob/next-music-player/README.md

 - `pnpm dev`
 - Go to http://localhost:3000 🎉

+> [!WARNING]
+> This also requires Vercel Blob.
+I'll need to create a setup script for that to automate.

 ## Features

 - ✅ Press space to play/pause from anywhere in the app